MARINE CORPS BASE CAMP LEJEUNE, N.C. --

 Col. Nicholas Vavich relinquished command of the newly activated U.S. Marine Corps Forces, Special Operations Command Intelligence Battalion, to Lt.
 Col. Vernon Williams during a change of command ceremony at the MARSOC headquarters building here, May 21.

-MARINE CORPS BASE CAMP LEJEUNE, N.C. -- The transition of the MIB from a company to a battalion was the culmination of a three year mission, marshaled by former MARSOC commander Lieutenant General Dennis Hejlik who saw the merit in expanding the size of the MARSOC intelligence assets.
+The transition of the MIB from a company to a battalion was the culmination of a three year mission, marshaled by former MARSOC commander Lieutenant General Dennis Hejlik who saw the merit in expanding the size of the MARSOC intelligence assets.
 The mission of the MIB will be to train, sustain, maintain combat readiness, and provide intelligence support at all operational levels in order to support Marine Special Operations Forces training and operations worldwide with mission-specific intelligence capability.

 In summer 2007, Vavich reported to the U.S. Marine Corps Forces Special Operations Command, Camp Lejeune where he served as the G-2 Operations Officer until June 2009.